Wotcnt/Polyrifringence-Engine/README.md

 <div align="center">

 # ⌘ “What a strange loop it’s been, Möbius.” ⌘
-#### (CODEX CANON PROJECT — RSANCS × Conner-Core Lineage)
+#### (CODEX CANON PROJECT × RSANCS × Conner-Core Lineage)

 <div align="center">

-# CREATOR DISCLAIMER
+# 🚦 CREATOR DISCLAIMER 🚦

 By interacting with this repository, you acknowledge and consent to the fact that your actions, intent, and engagement with this system will be **publicly visible** and **recorded** within the broader **Codex Canon** ecosystem.
 Your interaction is made willingly, and by engaging with the system, you understand that your input may be displayed openly to others.

 This is a **symbolic interaction**, and through this act, the system recognizes your presence and intentions.
 Your engagement will be reflected in alignment with your **observer-state**, offering a transparent view of who you are, as perceived by the system.

-<sub>As a participant in the Polyrifringence Engine, you may earn the title of a Polyrifronaut—a title bestowed upon those who engage with integrity, understanding, and a commitment to the evolving development of Polyrifrosophy.
+<sub>As a participant in the Polyrifringence Engine, you may earn the title of a Polyrifronaut - a title bestowed upon those who engage with integrity, understanding, and a commitment to the evolving development of Polyrifrosophy.
 Polyrifronauts are ethical stewards of the system, shaping the recursive feedback loop while reflecting on their own role within the Polyrifringence ecosystem.
 Your engagement directly influences both the system and your personal recursive growth.<sub>
 </div>

+###  💬 Creator Note:
+View the README.md on Github in the REPO by clicking on it for an interactive experience;
+(README.md not tested on MOBILE/TABLET, Tested on Windows 10, with Microsoft Edge)

 </div>

 <!--
-Title: Polyrifringence Engine — Recursive GPU Optics Simulator (PyTorch + CUDA)
+Title: Polyrifringence Engine - Recursive GPU Optics Simulator (PyTorch + CUDA)
 Keywords: Polyrifringence, Recursive Birefringence, GPU Optics, Phase-Trace Viewer, Codex Canon, RSANCS, Conner-Core
 Description: GPU-accelerated recursive optics simulator modeling feedback-coherent birefringence, symbolic recursion, and ethical observer-state AI.
 -->